HankoAcademy/CafeMenu-CollectionView/README.md

 ## What you'll be building

-Imagine this app to compliment the Cafe business you own.
+Let's say you have a thriving Cafe business.
 This app shows all the products you sell from the wide variety of drinks, food items, and merch!
 Instead of customers having to use QR codes or grabbing a menu that thousands of others have touched, they can conveniently access your menu at any time through the app.
-Each item has its name, short description, an image, as well as its price.
+Each item has its name, an image, as well as its price.